 - Kidscape - advice on bullying

 - CBBC - an anti bullying expert answers your questions

-Bullying doesn't have to be face to face; sometimes it can be done using technology – mobile phones, comments on websites, emails, texts etc. This is often called online or cyberbullying and you don't have to put up with this.
+Bullying doesn't have to be face to face; sometimes it can be done using technology – mobile phones, comments on websites, emails, or texts.
+This is often called online or cyberbullying and you don't have to put up with this.
 Visit Childline and Kidscape for advice.

 Advice for parents about bullying